itop-itsm-ru/datetimepicker-widget/README.md

 Friendly date and time picker wedget for [Combodo iTop 2.1](http://combodo.com/itop).

-This module replaces the standard widget to select the date and time with [this one](https://github.com/xdan/datetimepicker):
+This module replaces the standard date and time picker widget with [this one](https://github.com/xdan/datetimepicker):
 ![Date And Time Picker Widger for Combodo iTop](datetimepicker-widget/doc/datetimepicker-widget.png)

 ### Installation